1. Server stalked

 Then you watch him eating slowly, I've seen it take as long as an hour to finish a dinner.
 You have to be there at the exact minute he finishes to get his desert and coffee order.
 The longest yet I've seen him take to eat was 2.5 hours sitting at a prime two top.

 He also talks to other guests.
 He isn't afraid to say anything.
 He asked a bald man where he got "that haircut" from.
 He one day started talking to a Korean family about the war.
 Those poor people just wanted to eat.

 We consider him to be a sort of initiation for new servers.

 12. Allergic to common sense

 I was working as a server at a well known chain that serves Sunday brunch.

-I was working out on the patio and a couple comes in.
-Before I am even at the table, she tells me that I need to go back inside and get the kitchen manager because she has allergies.
+I was working out on the patio and a couple came in.
+Before I even got to the table, she told me that I needed to go back inside and get the kitchen manager because she has allergies.

-Her husband orders normally and she decides to order the steak and eggs.
-But she wants egg whites.
-It can’t be the egg whites from the container though — they have to be fresh egg whites because she is allergic to preservatives.
+Her husband ordered normally and she decided to order the steak and eggs.
+But she wanted egg whites.
+It can’t be the egg whites from the container though, she says — they have to be fresh egg whites because she is allergic to preservatives.

 She was also allergic to salt, pepper, shellfish, egg yolks, gluten, peanuts and a whole bunch more.
 She expected our kitchen manager to clean an area of the kitchen to cook her brunch.